samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 #### Conflict

-When the bearer of a sentient item acts in a manner opposed to the item’s alignment or purpose, conflict can arise.
-When such a conflict occurs, the item’s bearer makes a Charisma saving throw (DC 12 plus the item’s Charisma modifier).
+When the bearer of a sentient item acts in a manner opposed to the item's alignment or purpose, conflict can arise.
+When such a conflict occurs, the item's bearer makes a Charisma saving throw (DC 12 plus the item's Charisma modifier).
 On a failed save, the item makes one or more of the following demands:

-**Chase My Dreams.** The item demands that its bearer pursue the item’s goals to the exclusion of all other goals.
+**Chase My Dreams.** The item demands that its bearer pursue the item's goals to the exclusion of all other goals.

 **Get Rid of It.** The item demands that its bearer dispose of anything the item finds repugnant.

-**It’s Time for a Change.** The item demands to be given to someone else.
+**It's Time for a Change.** The item demands to be given to someone else.

 **Keep Me Close.** The item insists on being carried or worn at all times.

-If its bearer refuses to comply with the item’s demands, the item can do any of the following:
+If its bearer refuses to comply with the item's demands, the item can do any of the following:

 * Make it impossible for its bearer to attune to it.
 * Suppress one or more of its activated properties.
-* Attempt to take control of its bearer, whereupon the bearer makes a Charisma saving throw (DC 12 plus the item’s Charisma modifier).
+* Attempt to take control of its bearer, whereupon the bearer makes a Charisma saving throw (DC 12 plus the item's Charisma modifier).
 On a failed save, the bearer has the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) condition for 1d12 hours.
-While Charmed in this way, the bearer must try to follow the item’s commands.
+While Charmed in this way, the bearer must try to follow the item's commands.
 If the bearer takes damage, it repeats the save, ending the effect on a success.
-Whether or not the attempt to control its bearer succeeds, the item can’t use this power again until the next dawn.
+Whether or not the attempt to control its bearer succeeds, the item can't use this power again until the next dawn.